-Many of today's hydraulic elevators have jacks located inside the hoistway and thus a bore hole is not required.
+Many of today's hydraulic elevators have telescopic jacks located inside the hoistway and thus an in-ground bore hole is not required.
 Further, there are environmental benefits to installing holeless pistons which the local Planning authority welcomes as it eliminates the risk of in-ground contamination of petroleum-based hydraulic fluids.
 We recommend you consult Bermuda Elevator to determine the best model for your installation.
 If however, you have an existing in-ground piston that needs replacement, we have wide experience in the safe extraction and replacement of the jack that is cost-effective and efficient.

 Should a Purchaser require use of any elevator(s) prior to substantial completion and final acceptance, the Purchaser agrees to sign Bermuda Elevator’s Construction Use Only Agreement, and be bound by the terms and conditions thereof.
 Any permit fees for temporary service shall be paid by Purchaser.

 Bermuda Elevator’s proposal does not include the following work, and is necessarily conditioned on the proper performance of the General Contractor or their subcontractors.
 Most items below are requirements of the authority having jurisdiction (AHJ), the Bermuda Government's Dept. of Planning.
 Some requirements are within the ASME 17.1 -2000 Edition for Elevators and/or stated within the Electrical, Fire, or Building Codes enforced under law in Bermuda.

 1. Pit shall be waterproof.
 Drains and sump pumps, where provided, shall comply with the applicable plumbing code.
 Sumps, where provided, shall be covered and level with the floor.

 2. A fixed vertical ladder of non-combustible material for pits over 35” h.
 It should extend from floor upward not less than 48” above the bottom landing floor level.
 Refer to elevator shop drawing for exact location.